Garden City–Mitchel Field Secondary: History

 The trackage of the Garden City–Mitchell Field Secondary, originated in the 1870s as part of the Central Railroad of Long Island (CRRLI).
 Built by Alexander Turney Stewart, the CRRLI was a mixed use passenger and freight railroad extending from Flushing all the way through central Long Island to Bethpage, passing through the towns of Floral Park, Garden City, Plainedge, and Island Trees.
 Later on, Stewart extended the line south to the Babylon shore line.
 This portion of the railroad would come to be referred to as the Babylon Extension.
 At Flushing the railroad had trackage rights with the Flushing and North Side Railroad to access their Long Island City terminal where passengers could then connect to the East River ferries that would take them into Manhattan.

-Additionally Stewart built a branch line, which deviated from the railroad's mainline at Garden City, to Hempstead.
+Additionally, Stewart built a branch line, which deviated from the railroad's mainline at Garden City, to Hempstead.
 Stewart at the time was developing Garden City as one of the first planned suburban communities.
 The CRRLI would play an important role in transporting materials from Stewart's brickwork's in Bethpage to his construction sites in Garden City, and later on allow Garden City residents to commute into Manhattan.

 Merger with the LIRR

 In 1876 the CRRLI, in conjuncture with other competing railroads on Long Island, was absorbed by the Long Island Rail Road and its president Conrad Poppenhausen.
 Poppenhausen, and his later successor Austin Corbin, would merge the Central into the LIRR system.
-The Central between Flushing and the National Rifle Range in Queens, later to become the Creedmoor Rifle Range and later Creedmoor State Hospital, was deemed redundant and abandoned after the railroads' merger in 1879, although its tracks remained in place until about World War I. The portion of rail between Creedmoor and Floral Park was eventually downgraded to a secondary freight track, known as the Creedmoor Branch, that for the most of the 20th century would service Creedmoor State Hospital with daily coal deliveries.
+The Central between Flushing and the National Rifle Range in Queens, later to become the Creedmoor Rifle Range and later Creedmoor State Hospital, was deemed redundant and abandoned after the railroads' merger in 1879, although its tracks remained in place until about World War I. The portion of rail between Creedmoor and Floral Park was eventually downgraded to a secondary freight track, known as the Creedmoor Branch, that for most of the 20th century would service Creedmoor State Hospital with daily coal deliveries.
 The portion of trackage from Floral Park to Babylon became known as the Central Branch of the LIRR.
 A connection was made west of Floral Park, allowing the railroad to access the LIRR mainline, which would afford the branch its connection to Long Island City and the LIRR's connecting hub Jamaica station.